OmarShehata/webgpu-compute-rasterizer/code-overview.md

 Note that in the shader, `index` may exceed the actual size of `outputColorBuffer` since we need to round up to the nearest 256 (the workgroup size we picked).
 It may be good to add a check here to return if the index exceeds the size, but it didn't seem to cause any issues for me.

 We use `atomicStore` here because we defined `outputColorBuffer` as an array of `atomic<u32>` values.
-We need this for the rasterizer in the next section.
+We need this to correctly render objects closer to the camera in front as described in the next section.

 _Note: I'm using the same bind group & bind group layout for both the clear pass & rasterizer pass, since they both need to access the same color buffer.
 But they do not both need to access the vertex buffer or the uniform buffer object.
 I'm not sure if it is better to have a separate bind group for each._